<- readRDS("data/tucker2019/mald_1_1.rds")

 scale_fill_brewer(palette = "Dark2")

 You might also notice that the “tails” of the distributions (the left and right sides) are not symmetric: the right tail is heavier that the left tail.
-This is a very common characteristics of RT values and of any variable that can only be positive (like phonetic durations).
+This is a very common characteristics of RT values and of any variable that can only be positive (like vowel duration or the duration of any other phonetic unit).
 These variables are “bounded” to only positive numbers.
 You will learn later on that the values in these variables are generated by a log-normal distribution, rather than by a Gaussian distribution (which is “unbounded”).
-For the time being though, we will model the data as if they were generated by a Gaussian distribution, for pedagogical reasons.
+For the time being though, we will model the data as if they were generated by a Gaussian distribution, so that we can focus on the categorical predictor part.

 Another way to present a numeric variable like RTs depending on categorical variables is to use a jitter plot, like Figure 27.2.
 A jitter plot places dots corresponding to the values in the data on “strips”.
 The strips are created by randomly jittering dots horizontally, so that they don’t all fall on a straight line.
 The width of the strips, aka the jitter, can be adjusted with the width